Skip to Content

 No, OPER is not passively managed.
 It is actively managed.
 A passively managed fund typically tries to track or follow a market index.
 In an actively managed fund, the fund manager makes decisions about how funds are invested.

-ETFs similar to OPER include BIV, MINT, and BLV.
+ETFs similar to OPER include GVI, BLV, and BSV.

-ETFs correlated to OPER include BOXX, YEAR, and OBIL.
+ETFs correlated to OPER include PAAA, CLIP, and MINT.

-ETFs that are inversely correlated to OPER include FPEI, CTA, and VRIG.
+ETFs that are inversely correlated to OPER include JMHI, XAUG, and VRIG.

 Disclaimers